gkoulouras/UniProt-annotation-retriever/README.md

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/UniProtAnnotDownloader.png)

 Next, locate the downloaded <b>proteinAnnotations.txt.gz</b> file and simply copy and paste it into the <b>bin/conf/annotations</b> folder of the Perseus software.
-Re-start Perseus (in case it's already open) and you will be able to see the new file by choosing Annot. columns --> Add Annotation in Perseus GUI, as shown below.
+Re-start Perseus (in case it's already open) and you will be able to see the new file in Perseus GUI by selecting Annot. columns --> Add Annotation , as shown below.

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/PerseusScreenShot1.png)